sumit-modak/dwm/README.md

 - [`HideVacantTags`](https://dwm.suckless.org/patches/hide_vacant_tags/) : By default, dwm shows all the tags even if they are unused.
 So, to change that this patch is added.
 - [`MoveStack`](https://dwm.suckless.org/patches/movestack/) : Dwm doesnt provides you the functionality to move a window (up or down) the stack.
 This patch fixes that issue by enabling the user to move windows freely.
 - [`GaplessGrid`](https://dwm.suckless.org/patches/gaplessgrid/) : I added this layout instead of grid mode layout because it doesnt leaves extra gaps while spawning the window.
 - [`PreserveOnRestart`](https://dwm.suckless.org/patches/preserveonrestart/) : This patch keeps the windows on their present tag after restarting dwm.
-By default, it moves all the windows on the first tag.
+By default, it moves all the windows to the first tag.

 ## Partially Patched
 - [`BottomStack`](https://dwm.suckless.org/patches/bottomstack/) : There are two layouts in bottomstack patch (bstack & bstackhoriz) only the bstack layout is added.